SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.ccv2.md

 [preview-manifest]: https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/1be46286b36a4aa48205be5a96240672/811b9e1cb1094da5bbe8e384345e73cc.html?locale=en-US&version=LATEST
 [preview-pack]: https://help.sap.com/docs/SAP_COMMERCE_INTEGRATIONS/58d2065698d847efaa44e08c3556ae96/fdc6a80d9de54f00bdb6edc83a7c01a1.html?locale=en-US&version=LATEST

-To get the currently effective version (regular or preview release, whatever is currently configured) in your Gradle build script use `CCV2.manifest.effectiveVersion` (`String getEffectiveVersion()`).
+To get the currently effective version (regular or preview release, whatever is currently configured) in your Gradle build script use `CCV2.manifest.map { it.effectiveVersion }` (`String getEffectiveVersion()`).

-If your build needs to handle preview versions differently, you can check if a preview release is configured with `CCV2.manifest.preview` (`boolean isPreview()`)
+If your build needs to handle preview versions differently, you can check if a preview release is configured with `CCV2.manifest.map { it.preview }` (`boolean isPreview()`)

 >[!IMPORTANT]
 > **Preview Releases - Default Maven Coordinates**